andrewebdev/django-ostinato/docs-source/ostinato.pages.rst

 ``ostinato.pages.models.PageContent``.

 You also need to register your model with the ``page_content`` registry, as you can see on lines 5 and 10.
+This is a named registry, and the names of the templates should be unique.

 .. note::
     Since the content you just created are django models, you need to